achyuth-2308/IoT-Plant-Monitoring-System/README.md

 1. Athawale, S. V., et al. "An IoT-Based Smart Plant Monitoring System."
 2. Sudha K, Rizwana H. "IoT-Based Automated Plant Monitoring System."
 3. Shreya N, Bhavya T. "IoT-Based Plant Monitoring System for Precision Agriculture."

+---
+This repository contains the code and documentation for the SproutSpotter project.
+Contributions and feedback are welcome as we work towards smarter and more efficient plant care through IoT technology!